 4 You apply for an enforcement review on grounds other than special circumstances and the agency refuses to withdraw the fine;

-Each of these seven scenarios is discussed below in greater detail, along with information about the different procedures, options and requirements that apply to each type of court hearing.
+Each of these six scenarios is discussed below in greater detail, along with information about the different procedures, options and requirements that apply to each type of court hearing.

 The types of penalties a court can impose vary depending on the type of court hearing (for further information on possible penalties, see “Court penalties”).